reactphp/promise/README.md

 Returns a Promise that will resolve when `$howMany` of the supplied items in `$promisesOrValues` have resolved.
-The resolution value of the returned Promise will be an array of length $howMany containing the resolutionsnvalues of the triggering items.
+The resolution value of the returned Promise will be an array of length `$howMany` containing the resolution values of the triggering items.

 #### When::map()